troymessina/ElectronicsLab/chapters/08OpAmps.md

 *   The virtual short concept is a powerful tool for analyzing circuits, enabling engineers to treat the input terminals as having the same voltage even though they are not physically connected.
 *   Negative feedback is crucial for controlling gain, improving stability, and achieving desired impedance characteristics in op-amp circuits.

 In this experiment, we will be building different circuits that will demonstrate the usefulness and simplicity of using operational amplifiers.
+An excellent resource for more information about each circuit is [the Electronics Tutorials website](https://www.electronics-tutorials.ws/opamp).

 # Experiment